davidycliao/flaiR/README.md

 <div style="text-align: justify">

-`{flaiR}` is maintained and developed by [David Liao](https://davidycliao.github.io) and friends.
+`{flaiR}` is maintained and developed by [David Liao](https://davidycliao.github.io) and friends in [Connected_Politics Lab](https://www.ucd.ie/connected_politics/) in UCD.
 R developers who want to contribute to {`flaiR`} are welcome – {`flaiR`} is an open source project.
 I warmly invite R users who share similar interests to join in contributing to this package.
 Please feel free to shoot me an email to collaborate on the task.
 Contributions – whether they be comments, code suggestions, tutorial examples, or forking the repository – are greatly appreciated.
 Please note that the `flaiR` is released with the [Contributor Code of Conduct](https://github.com/davidycliao/flaiR/blob/master/CONDUCT.md).
 By contributing to this project, you agree to abide by its terms.